Ayan-Khan79/Placement-Prep/Arrays/Readme.md

 _____________________________________________________________________________________

-## Question 16
+## Question 16 <br>
-# Alternate Positive Negative
+### Alternate Positive Negative <br>
 Given an unsorted array arr containing both positive and negative numbers.
-Your task is to rearrange the array and convert it into an array of alternate positive and negative numbers without changing the relative order.
+Your task is to rearrange the array and convert it into an array of alternate positive and negative numbers without changing the relative order. <br>
-Note:
+Note: <br>
-- Resulting array should start with a positive integer (0 will also be considered as a positive integer).
+- Resulting array should start with a positive integer (0 will also be considered as a positive integer). <br>
-- If any of the positive or negative integers are exhausted, then add the remaining integers in the answer as it is by maintaining the relative order.
+- If any of the positive or negative integers are exhausted, then add the remaining integers in the answer as it is by maintaining the relative order. <br>
-- The array may or may not have the equal number of positive and negative integers.
+- The array may or may not have the equal number of positive and negative integers. <br>
-Examples:
+Examples: <br>
-Input: arr[] = [9, 4, -2, -1, 5, 0, -5, -3, 2]
+Input: arr[] = [9, 4, -2, -1, 5, 0, -5, -3, 2] <br>
-Output: [9, -2, 4, -1, 5, -5, 0, -3, 2]
+Output: [9, -2, 4, -1, 5, -5, 0, -3, 2] <br>
 Explanation: The positive numbers are [9, 4, 5, 0, 2] and the negative integers are [-2, -1, -5, -3].
-Since, we need to start with the positive integer first and then negative integer and so on (by maintaining the relative order as well), hence we will take 9 from the positive set of elements and then -2 after that 4 and then -1 and so on.
+Since, we need to start with the positive integer first and then negative integer and so on (by maintaining the relative order as well), hence we will take 9 from the positive set of elements and then -2 after that 4 and then -1 and so on. <br>
-Approach:-
+Approach:- <br>
-create two arrays positive and negative , Iterate overe the original array and store the positive num in pos array and negative num in neg array
+create two arrays positive and negative , Iterate overe the original array and store the positive num in pos array and negative num in neg array <br>
-Now take three pointer i j k for pos array neg array and original array start a while loop till any one of the pointer reaches last of its array and fill original array accordin to the index , if index is even positive number else negative number Now to fill remaining number from either of the arrays write two while loops for both neg and pos array Time Complexity - O(n)
+Now take three pointer i j k for pos array neg array and original array <br>
+start a while loop till any one of the pointer reaches last of its array <br>
+and fill original array accordin to the index , if index is even positive number else negative number <br>
+Now to fill remaining number from either of the arrays write two while loops for both neg and pos array <br>
+Time Complexity - O(n) <br>
-Space Complexity-O(k+j) => O(n)
+Space Complexity-O(k+j) => O(n) <br>

 _____________________________________________________________________________________________